apollographql/apollo-link-persisted-queries/README.md

 This should only happen once across all clients when a new query is introduced into your application.

 **Error Responses**
-When the initial query signature is received by a backend, if it is unable to find the hash previously stored, it must send back the following response signature:
+When the initial query signature is received by a backend, if it is unable to find the hash previously stored, it must send back the following response signature with a 200 OK status code:

 ```js
 {